 Conclusion

 While a clog in your RV black tank or toilet is annoying, it doesn’t need to put a damper on your camping trip.
-The main reason for this problem is typically not using enough water in your tank or failing to add a treatment chemical on a regular basis.
+The main reason for this problem is typically not using enough water in your tank or failing to add a chemical treatment regularly.
 The suggestions listed in this article should be enough to fix almost any RV black tank clog.
-However, if all else fails, and as a last resort, you can always call a septic cleaning company.
+Depending on the type of clog, you may need to try several different methods.
+However, if all else fails and you have a severely compacted tank, you can always call a septic system cleaning company as a last resort.
+They’ll come out with a power or manual auger and get it clean.
+With regular maintenance and preventive measures, you can prevent most clogging scenarios in the first place.
 Hopefully, with the tips provided above, you can handle it on your own.